- Home Decorating

 Believe it or not, there are a number of tricks you can employ to bring your apartment to life.
 Let’s take a look at the most common issues facing apartment dwellers and solutions for each.
 Accomplish most of these fixes with little or no out-of-pocket expense.

 Lightweight fabrics are a great way to add color to bland apartment walls.
 Purchase clearance decorator fabric and apply it as a wall covering using liquid starch (do not use regular wallpaper or fabric adhesive).
-If you are DIY challenged, enlist the help of a friend with wallpaper hanging experience.
+If you've never hung wallpaper, enlist the help of an experienced friend.
 Test a swatch of fabric for colorfastness before proceeding.
-Apply to the walls just as you would hang wallpaper.
-Dampen the fabric with a wet sponge to remove.
+Simply dampen the fabric with a wet sponge to remove.
 Your landlord will be none the wiser.

-Easy On, Easy Off Fabric Walls
+Easy On, Easy Off Fabric Wall Covering

-Artwork to the Rescue
+Easy Artwork to the Rescue

 Another way to add color to your walls is with artwork.
 A few well-chosen pieces will give your stark walls new life.
 Try these personal design secrets to decorate your walls with things you may already have on hand:

 When shopping for apartment storage options, look for textural pieces to add interest to bland rooms.
 Avoid hanging heavy shelving that might damage your drywall.
 Instead, use decorative baskets or cloth bins to organize books, magazines, closet, bedroom and bath items.
 Purchase lidded plastic tubs as under bed storage for off-season clothing and seldom used items—inexpensive bed risers will give you extra under bed storage space.

 Instant Coffee Table

 The inspiration for this coffee table sprung from the pages of a home decor magazine.
 This round, skirted table is a classic look that will work with almost any decor style.
 And guess what?
 You can easily create this coffee table from a basic 30-inch round particleboard table.